ChrisBrooksbank/Tutorials.CSharp/CovarianceandContravariance.md

 }
 ```

-To working code which only works because covariance and contravariance type parameters of our new interfaces :
+To working code which only works because covariance and contravariance type parameters of our new interfaces:
 ```c#
 static void Main(string[] args)
 {